 For each award category, an industry judging panel, comprising a variety of senior representatives from across the fish and chip and foodservice sectors will appraise and score all submitted entries, in order to determine an initial shortlist for a respective award category.
 Certain award categories may have a number of shortlist stages.

 Shortlisted businesses may subsequently receive mystery dining visits or in-house judging visits – such businesses will be assessed by a NFFF appointed assessor who will conduct an un-announced judging of respective premises/outlets, including the mystery tasting/testing of products.
 These premises/outlets will be visited by the respective assessor on an un-announced date, during a set judging period.
 There may also be a zoom interview round in some categories.

-Publicity for the awards will be organised by NFFF and any press release embargoes set by NFFF or their appointed public relations agency must be adhered to by all participating businesses.
-Photography submitted by entrants may be used by NFFF for publicity purposes – to promote shortlisted businesses and also the wider awards.
+Publicity for the awards will be organised by NFFF and any press release embargoes set by the NFFF, or their appointed public relations agency must be adhered to by all participating businesses.
+Photography submitted by entrants may be used by the NFFF for publicity purposes – to promote shortlisted businesses and the wider awards.
 Only submitted photography showing business exteriors and customer areas would be used in such instances.

 Sale of Business